SketchUp/sketchup-live-c-api/README.md

 # SketchUp Live C API Examples

+_These examples are for usage within the SketchUp desktop application.
+They will not work for usage in other applications._

 The [SketchUp C API](https://extensions.sketchup.com/sketchup-sdk) is mainly used for the following:

 * Read/Write `.skp` files in applications other than SketchUp.